jamesjharper/integra8/README.md

 # Say Hello world to Integra8.
 *Draft publish!*
-This crate is *almost ready* for non alpha release!
+This crate is *almost ready* for non-alpha release!

-In its current state, almost everything *should* work, however you may encounter the following:
+In its current state, almost everything *should* work, however, you may encounter the following:

 - Bad spelling / nonsense documentation / documentation mistakes
-- Bugs which have not found yet
+- Bugs which have not been found yet

 Happy Integra8ing!